It’s World Bee Day! Please Help Your Young Reader Celebrate These Bountiful Beauties That Help Our Farms and Orchards!

 World Honey Day is a recent celebration begun as National Honey Bee Day in 2009 with a proclamation issued by the then Secretary of Agriculture, Thomas J. Vilsack from Iowa.
 Who knew?

-The current Secretary of Agriculture is Sonny Purdue and he is from the peach state of Georgia.
-Hey, Mr. Purdue, our peaches are sweet AND sunny.
+The former Secretary of Agriculture was Sonny Purdue and he is from the peach state of Georgia.
+Hey, Mr. Purdue, our peaches are sweet AND sunny, due in no small part to our pollinating partners, the blue-eyed Mason Bees!

 I went on the Nationaldaycalendar.com website where there is a bounty of wonderful information on how to celebrate the day with your young readers.